stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 integration: string
 ```
-*Required* This defines the integration that we are using to connect to the repo.
+This defines the integration that we are using to connect to the repo.
 Shippable supports multiple types of registries and they can be defined as integrations[learn more](#integration)).
 We support the following types of registries

 <a name="regTypes"></a>